Plots temporal variation for different variables, typically pollutant

 an openair object.
 The components of

-timeVariation() are named after panels.
-Associated data.frames can be
+timeVariation() are named after panels. main.plot is a

 Details